Star-ho/Star-ho/README.md

  - 🔭 I’m currently working on The Pirates
- - 🌱 I’m currently learning Java and Kotlin
+ - :book: I’m currently learning Clean Code and TDD
  - 💬 Ask me about Clean Code

 ## SKills